 WHEN WE WERE BULLIES: Produced, Edited, Written & Directed by Jay Rosenblatt

 An immersion into the war zone/school yard: PLAYGROUND follows 7-year-old Nora (Maya Vanderbeque, in a standout performance), a witness to her older brother Abel’s torment by bullies.
 Abel forbids her from reporting it to the principal and Nora fears that telling her father would only make things worse.
 Belgian director Laura Wandel, in a striking feature debut, shoots at a child’s-eye level, plunging us into a self-contained universe in which some kids enjoy games while others dread every tense moment.
 "A gut-punch of a film.
 Spot-on cinematic choices” – Lisa Nesselson, Screen Daily.
 Accompanied by Jay Rosenblatt’s WHEN WE WERE BULLIES: a filmmaker’s investigation into his role in a 5th grade bullying incident at a Sheepshead Bay public school over 50 years ago.
 It’s a heady mix of archival footage, personal reflections, and interviews with key figures (including their teacher).

-PLAYGROUND and WHEN WE WERE BULLIES have been shortlisted for the Academy Awards® for International Feature Film and Documentary Short Subject, respectively.
+PLAYGROUND is shortlisted for the Academy Awards® for International Feature Film.

 PLAYGROUND: 2021 72 MINS.
 BELGIUM IN FRENCH WITH ENGLISH SUBTITLES FILM MOVEMENT

 WHEN WE WERE BULLIES: 2021 36 MINS.
 USA